jukaLang/juka-website/docs/Contributing to Juka Project/introdev.md

 it will be greatly appreciated.

 ## Testing
 Most of the testing will be automated.
 However, there is no substitute for a human being.
-The testing is probably harder than coding.
-Writing a test is always welcomed.
+The testing is harder than coding.
+Writing a test for Juka is always welcomed.
 Make sure to focus on edge cases when you write a test.

 ## Submitting to Github
 Keep the code clean by following K.I.S.S. principle.
 If you want to make a major change, just fork the project, update it, and once you've fully implemented the fix, submit a pull request to the main project.

-## Thank You
-Thank you for contributing.
-Your contribution is very important!
+Click next to begin your journey in helping us develop Juka